prajwal78/WebService/README.md

     ![Token-base Auth](https://github.com/prajwal78/WebService/blob/master/images/%20Token-based%20Auth.jpg "Token-base Auth")

-    In the above diagram, there is a client communicating to the server to access its resources over the HTTP.
+    In the above diagram, there is the browser communicating to the server to access its resources over the HTTP.

-    Firstly, the client sends a request with username and password to the server for authentication.
-The server verifys the client's credentials and generates a token for the client if the credentials is valid.
-The token is sent back as response from the server.
-The client is authenticated to access the resources.
+    A browser makes a request to the server containing user login information.
+The server generates a new JWT access token and returns it to the client.
+On every request to a restricted resource, the client sends the access token in the query string or Authorization header.
+The server then validates the token and, if it’s valid, returns the secure resource to the client.

-    Secondly, the token recieved is stored in local storage of the browser.
-The client makes another request to access the resources.
-In order to server authorize to access the resources, the client attaches the token to the request header and the server validates the token.

-    Finally, the server sent back the data as response to the client had requested for.
+    ###### Why should you use it?

+    1. Stateless, easier to scale: The token contains all the information to identify the user, eliminating the need for the session state.
+If we use a load balancer, we can pass the user to any server, instead of being bound to the same server we logged in on.

+    2. Reusability: We can have many separate servers, running on multiple platforms and domains, reusing the same token for authenticating the user.
+It is easy to build an application that shares permissions with another application.

+    3. Security: Since we are not using cookies, we don’t have to protect against cross-site request forgery (CSRF) attacks.
+We should still encrypt our tokens using JWE if we have to put any sensitive information in them, and transmit our tokens over HTTPS to prevent man-in-the-middle attacks.

+   4. Performance: There is no server side lookup to find and deserialize the session on each request.
+The only thing we have to do is calculate the HMAC SHA-256 to validate the token and parse its content.